-Ref Activity - Tourism and Community Facilities Subzone Activity status (provided the performance standards are met) 1 Any Activity which complies with all the relevant performance standards and is not listed as a Controlled, Discretionary, Non-Complying or Prohibited Activity PERM 2 Multi unit developments which meets a density of at least 25 residential units per hectare, inclusive of land required for roading and reserves.
-Note: The built form requires resource consent pursuant to Standard 11 below PERM 3 Home occupations PERM 4 Office (activities) ancillary to any Permitted or Controlled Activity.
+Ref Activity - Tourism and Community Facilities Subzone Activity status (provided the performance standards are met) 1 Any Activity which complies with all the relevant performance standards and is not listed as a Controlled, Discretionary, Non-Complying or Prohibited Activity PERM 2 Residential Activities PERM 3 Home occupations PERM 4 Office (activities) ancillary to any Permitted or Controlled Activity.
 NB- Any building will be subject to a restricted discretionary consent.
 PERM 5 Buildings approved by a Comprehensive Development Plan PERM 6 The sale of liquor (on-licence only) from visitor accommodation or places of assembly between the hours of 6 pm- 11 pm, except that this rule shall not apply to the sale of liquor to any person who is residing (permanently or temporarily) on the premises.
-CON
+CON 7 Visitor Accommodation activities CON

-Ref Activity - Tourism and Community Facilities Subzone Activity status (provided the performance standards are met) 7 Visitor Accommodation activities CON 8 Place of assembly (which, for the purpose of this rule, includes conference facilities), community activities, places of entertainment, educational facilities and recreational activities, commercial recreation activity, retirement villages, and day care facilities (children and elderly).
+Ref Activity - Tourism and Community Facilities Subzone Activity status (provided the performance standards are met) 8 Place of assembly (which, for the purpose of this rule, includes conference facilities), community activities, places of entertainment, educational facilities and recreational activities, commercial recreation activity, retirement villages, and day care facilities (children and elderly).
 Note: The building itself requires a Restricted Discretionary Resource Consent unless already approved by a Comprehensive Development Plan.
 CON 9 Outline Development Plan or a variation to an approved ODP.
 RDIS Note: Where any element of an application for an Outline Development Plan is a non-complying activity (for example, more than 5% of sites are 'rear sites'), then the Outline Development Plan application becomes non-complying.
 10 Comprehensive Development Plan or a variation to an approved CDP.
 RDIS Note: Where any element of an application for a Comprehensive Development Plan is a non-complying activity (for example, an over height building is proposed), then the Comprehensive Development Plan application becomes non-complying.
-11 All buildings, except those already approved by a Comprehensive Development Plan RDIS 12 The sale of liquor (on-licence only) from visitor accommodation or places of assembly between the hours of 11 pm and 7 am, except that this rule shall not apply to the sale of liquor to any person who is residing (permanently or temporarily) on the premises or who is on the premises for the purpose of dining.
-RDIS XX Residential units, except for multi unit developments which meet a density of at least 25 residential units per hectare, inclusive of land N-C required for roading and reserves.
-Refer to Section D for the definition of "multi unit development".
-Note; For the avoidance of doubt, this rule is to make low density housing non complying NB - re-numbering and checking of any cross referencing will be required 13 Buildings within the Open Space precinct adjacent to SH84, as shown on the Structure Plan N-C
+11 All buildings, except those already approved by a Comprehensive Development Plan RDIS 12 The sale of liquor (on-licence only) from visitor accommodation or places of assembly between the hours of 11 pm and 7 am, except that this rule shall not apply to the sale of liquor to any person who is residing (permanently or temporarily) on the premises.
+RDIS 13 Buildings within the Open Space precinct adjacent to SH84, as shown on the Structure Plan N-C 14 Commercial activities (other than those listed specifically in this table) N-C 15 Retail activities (other than those ancillary to a permitted or controlled activity) N-C 16 Service activities and Industrial Activities N-C 17 Offices other than those that are ancillary to any permitted or controlled activity N-C 18 Factory Farming, Forestry Activities, Mining N-C 19 Airports/ take-off or landing of aircraft other than the use of land and water for emergency landings, rescues and fire fighting.
+N-C

-Ref Activity - Tourism and Community Facilities Subzone Activity status (provided the performance standards are met) 14 Commercial activities (other than those listed specifically in this table) N-C 15 Retail activities (other than those ancillary to a permitted or controlled activity) N-C 16 Service activities and Industrial Activities N-C 17 Offices other than those that are ancillary to any permitted or controlled activity N-C 18 Factory Farming, Forestry Activities, Mining N-C 19 Airports/ take-off or landing of aircraft other than the use of land and water for emergency landings, rescues and fire fighting.
-N-C 20 Planting of any wilding species (as identified in Part 5 of the District Plan) PRO 21 Panelbeating, spray painting, motor vehicle repair or dismantling, fibreglassing, sheet metal work, bottle or scrap storage, motorbody building, fish or meat processing, or any activity requiring an Offensive Trade Licence under the Health Act 1956.
+Ref Activity sta (provided performanc standards met) the e 20 Planting of any wilding species (as identified in Part 5 of the District Plan) PRO 21 Panelbeating, spray painting, motor vehicle repair or dismantling, fibreglassing, sheet metal work, bottle or scrap storage, motorbody building, fish or meat processing, or any activity requiring an Offensive Trade Licence under the Health Act 1956.
 PRO